zackdui/CT-generative-pred/README.md

 This project builds on code from:
 - SybilX, MIT License (c) 2021 Peter Mikhael & Jeremy Wohlwend

+Special thanks to Peter Mikhael for all his mentorship in completing this project.

 Special thanks to Benny Grey for contributions to the upstream project that informed evaluation of the models.